brunoton/return-to-consciousness/from-did-to-integration.md

 Third, it suggests that the ego is not the ground floor of consciousness but a particular configuration within it—functional and adaptive, but not absolute.
 There is something beneath or beyond the ego, and that something is not chaos or void but integration.

 Fourth, it reframes contemplative practice.
 Meditation, on this view, is not about achieving altered states or acquiring spiritual powers.
 It is about recognizing and relaxing the dissociative boundaries that create the sense of a separate self.
 Practice is de-construction, not construction; subtraction, not addition.

+Fifth, it clarifies when integrative approaches are and are not appropriate.
+The distinction between partitioned and disorganized pathology carries direct clinical implications: integrative work presupposes sufficient coherence, and attempts to dissolve ego-boundaries in the absence of such coherence risk harm rather than healing.

 ### A Note on Direction